On the geometric fixed-points of real topological cyclic homology: TCR of perfect fields

-\begin{proof} As genuine and geometric fixed-points commute with coproducts we need to identify $r$ and $f$ on each summand.
-Since geometric fixed-points kill induced spectra, $r$ vanishes on the summands $n>m$.
+where first map is the canonical map from the genuine to the geometric fixed-points and the equivalence is given by the cyclotomic structure.
+If we take $T=\THR(k)$, then the last equivalence is described in Example \ref{minicycloTHR}.
+As genuine and geometric fixed-points commute with coproducts we need to identify $r$ on each of the summands of Lemma \ref{geofixgenuine}.
+Since geometric fixed-points kill induced spectra, $r$ vanishes on the summands $(n,m)$ with $n<m$.
 The identification on the other summands follows from observing that the canonical map

 induces the inverse Frobenius of $k$ in degrees $n \leq \ast \leq 2n$ (cf. with \cite[Example IV.1.2]{NS}).
-The identification of the map $f$ follows from the fact that the restriction map
+Similarly, we need to compute $f$ on each summand, and its identification follows from the fact that the restriction map

 is the identity only in degree $*=2n$ and zero otherwise, whereas

 is the diagonal for all $n$ and $m$. \end{proof}

 \begin{rem} From Proposition \ref{lowerFR} and Theorem \ref{tcrformula1} we obtain that